-At Wells + Associates, we’ve worked on thousands of traffic signal designs and modifications – in cities, suburbs, by office parks, schools, and commercial areas.
+At Wells + Associates, our Traffic Design team has managed thousands of traffic signal designs and modifications – in cities, suburbs, by office parks, schools, and commercial areas.
 But before one considers actually designing a signal, one is often faced with a traffic signal warrant analysis.
 Yes, that term just rolls off the tongue.

 A warrant analysis is a pretty straightforward concept: Does this intersection warrant a signal?
 While a lot can go into a signal warrant analysis, the impetus for it can come from everyday commuters – neighborhood drivers, parents dropping kids off at school, and employees trying to get to the office.